AppleWin/AppleWin/.github/README.md

 Most of the debugger now works (in the ImGui version).

 ## New features

-Uthernet II is supported too and by default uses `libslirp` which does *not* require elevated capabilities.
-Use the ImGui settings to enable it.

-`libslirp` is not packaged on Raspberry Pi OS. `libpcap` will be used instead, unless the user manually compiles and installs [libslirp](https://gitlab.freedesktop.org/slirp/libslirp).

 Audio files can be read via the cassette interface (SDL Version).
 Just drop a `wav` file into the emulator.
 Tested with all the formats from [asciiexpress](https://asciiexpress.net/).